ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

     - The parameter `spec.isCA` allows you to turn a certificate into a Certificate Authority.
 When the value is `true`, you can use this certificate to sign other certificates issued by other issuers that rely on this CA's secret.

-    - In the `spec.privateKey` section, be careful of always having `rotationPolicy` set as `Always`.
+    - In the `spec.privateKey` section, be careful of:

+      - Configuring an algorithm supported by all current browsers.
+For instance, at the time of writing this, the algorithm `Ed25519` is not supported neither by Firefox nor Chrome, nor any browser based on them.

+      - Always having `rotationPolicy` set as `Always`.
 This makes cert-manager regenerate the certificate's secret rather than reusing the current one.
 This policy about private key rotation is also [described in the cert-manager documentation](https://cert-manager.io/docs/usage/certificate/#configuring-private-key-rotation).

     - In the `spec.issuerRef` you specify the issuer of this certificate, in this case the `homelab.cloud-root-ca-issuer-selfsigned` one you created in previous steps.
 Be careful of always also specifying its `kind`, in particular for `ClusterIssuer` types, so you know clearly what kind of issuer you are using with each certificate.